gomorpheus/morpheus-docs/installation/database/percona/percona-ansible.rst

             vim ~/playbook.yml

-        Example  file, be sure to modify the contents as needed following the documentation above
+        Example file below, be sure to modify the contents as needed following the documentation above

         .. code-block:: yaml